Hrishi1999/Sugar-on-Windows/README.md

   * And finally, ``` source ~/.bashrc ```

 * Then, create a batch file (which could also work as a shortcut to launch without app).
-* Click on "Start Sugar", if nothing goes wrong, a windows will open and you can use Sugar on Windows
+* Click on "Start Sugar", if nothing goes wrong, a windows will open and you can use Sugar on Windows (it might take a few starts sometimes, it will be fixed)

 ## Requirments